arno-di-loreto/apihandyman.io/_posts/2021-12-15-handle-api-gateway-and-backend-differences-in-api-documentation-with-openapi-specification.md

 # The answer

 So how to deal with that regarding an OpenAPI file used as specification and documentation?

+## Consumer's perspective first

-First, what is 100% sure is that the consumer must get access to a documentation, and hence an OpenAPI file, describing the API from their perspective, that is the API gateway version.
+First, what is 100% sure is that the consumers (well, their developers) must get access to a documentation describing the API from their perspective, that is the API gateway version.

+If the difference between backend and gateway contract is only about getting a few errors like 401 or 429, you could possibly provide the backend reference documentation and have a dedicated pages to explain how some specific errors are handled.
+But that means when consumers read the API reference documentation, these errors are not explicitly described.
+And that is a problem in my humble opinion: as a developer using an API, I want to know exactly what happens reading the documentation of an operation.

+That means, the reference documentation and hence the underlying OpenAPI file, must include those information.
 So how to achieve that?

 ## In case of backend specific operations